HEEM86/CodingQuiz/README.md

 2. Functionality - The questions/answers array, the timer and start functions where very challenging.
 I did alot of trial and error with documentation that I researched along with implementing things we learned from our daily activities.

-Here's some code of the questions functionality I was trying to figure out.
+Here's a snapshot of some code of the questions functionalities, I was trying to figure out.
 I felt like I was on the right track, but I became frustrated with not finding the solutions.

 ![Functionaltiy work](https://raw.githubusercontent.com/HEEM86/CodingQuiz/master/assets/images/functionality%20code%201.png)